Ainu you when?

 Between 7,000 and 3,000 years BP, the climate of Earth’s northern latitudes became drier in a period known as the Holocene Climactic Optimum.
 This allowed late Neolithic cultures around the world to become somewhat more sedentary and settle into villages and the Ainu were no different.
 The largest of their villages covered about 40 hectares (100 acres) and supported nearly 500 people.

 The Ainu called Hokkaido “Ainu Moshiri” (“Land of the Ainu”) with some groups living mainly along Hokkaido’s warmer southern coast with fishing as their primary means of support while others lived inland engaging primarily in foraging.
 Evidence also points to periodic shifts in location that seem to have had climate as the determining factor.
-There is evidence that over time, they engaged in trade with the somewhat different Jōmon culture as it adapted farther south.
+There’s also some evidence that over time, they engaged in trade with the somewhat different Jōmon culture as it adapted farther south.

 Yayoi – Yah boy!